elastiflow/samplicator_docker/README.md

 # Starting Samplicator with docker-compose
 The included `docker-compose.yml` file provides examples of using samplicator to forward Netflow, IPFIX, sFlow, Syslog and SNMP Traps.

+# License
+The code to build and run samplicator as a container is released under Apache License Version 2.0, January 2004.

+Samplicator itself is released under GNU General Public License v2.0.